-Landscape Structures has done countless projects in our over 20 years of service.
+Garden Structures & Landscape Construction Inc. has done countless projects in our over 20 years of service.
 We know firsthand the importance of a healthy lawn, and that’s why lawn care is one of the services we offer.

 As a homeowner, it’s important for you to do your part and make sure your grass stays in good condition, and mowing the lawn is one of the ways to make that happen.
 Although mowing can be somewhat time-consuming, it helps to keep the grass uniform if you’re hoping to maintain aesthetic appeal.
 It’s also a good idea to mow high and leave the clippings on the grass, which will lessen the susceptibility to drought.

 Fertilizing your lawn is another essential step.
 The main nutrients grass needs to grow its healthiest are nitrogen, potassium, and phosphorus.
 One of the best times to apply fertilizer is late fall, when your grass is still green but has stopped growing; fertilizing at this time will help your lawn to grow thicker and increase root growth.